 Who are the Big Six Energy Suppliers?

 “Big six” may be a term that you’ve heard on the radio or seen on the news before.
 This has historically meant the six companies that take up the majority of the task of energy provision in the UK.
 Despite their economic importance, not everyone knows who the big six are, let alone whether the term still holds the same weight as when it first came into public use.
+If you would like to read more information or learn more about the pricing of business energy, you can do so here.

 So, Who are the Big Six Energy Suppliers?